 Nick has a Floyd’s Wall work truck.
 His employer asks Nick to transport Shannon and Peter from their homes to the job site and drop them home again at the end of the day.
 Nick needs to leave home at 7am.

 Nick gets the distant work payment.
-He’s paid for time spent travelling from his home to when he reaches the job site after collecting the other employees.
+He’s paid for time spent travelling from his home to when he reaches the job site.
 Payment is at his ordinary hourly rate, calculated to the next quarter of an hour.
 He also gets this payment on the trip home.

 Nick doesn’t get the fares and travel allowance because he’s paid the distant work payment.

-As he’s using a work truck he doesn’t get the per kilometre rate for employees using their own vehicle, but he would be paid back for any reasonable necessary travel expenses, such as tolls and parking fees.
+As he’s using a work truck he doesn’t get the per kilometre rate for employees using their own vehicle, but he'll be paid back for any reasonable necessary travel expenses, such as tolls and parking fees.

-His time spent travelling doesn’t accrue annual leave or sick leave.
+Nick doesn’t accrue annual leave or sick leave for the time spent travelling.
 He also doesn’t get overtime for travelling outside of the ordinary spread of hours.

 Shannon

-Shannon lives 58 kilometres from the job site.
-Nick collects her at about 7.30am.
+Shannon lives 58km from the job site.
+Nick collects her at about 7:30am.

 Shannon gets the distant work payment because:

-- she lives more than 50 kilometres from the job site, and
+- she lives more than 50km from the job site, and

-- the job site is more than 50 kilometres from the principal post office of their nearest regional town.
+- the job site is more than 50km from the principal post office of her regional hometown.

 Shannon is paid her usual hourly rate, rounded to the next quarter of an hour for each trip.
-She gets a minimum 30 minutes distant work pay per day.
+This means she gets a minimum 30 minutes distant work pay per day.

 The time Shannon spends travelling isn’t treated as overtime as it’s part of her ordinary hours.
 This time doesn’t contribute to her annual leave or personal leave accrual.

-Shannon doesn’t get the fares or travel pattern allowance because her employer (through Nick) has provided transport free of charge from her home to the job site and back again.
-Instead, she gets the distant work payment.
+Shannon doesn’t get the fares or travel pattern allowance because she gets the distant work payment.

 Peter

-Peter lives 45 kilometres from the job site and is collected at about 7.45am.
+Peter lives 45km from the job site and is collected at about 7:45am.

-Peter doesn’t get the distant work payment because he’s not required to travel more than 50kms from his home.
+Peter doesn’t get the distant work payment because he’s not required to travel more than 50km from his home.

 Example – distant work using own vehicle

-Willem is asked to assist at a construction site for one day.
+He’s asked to assist at a construction site in a regional town for one day.

-He needs to use his own car to travel 220kms from his home to the construction site and then travels back home at the end of the day.
+Willem uses his own car to travel 220km from his home to the construction site and then travels back home at the end of the day.
 It takes him 3 hours each way.

 He works for 6 hours on-site.